 General Corporate Taxation in Israel.
-In June 2004, the Israeli parliament enacted legislation, which has gradually reduced the "Companies Tax" rates of taxable income apply to Israeli companies.
-According to this legislation, the Companies Tax rate on taxable income in 2004 and upcoming years will be as follows: 35% in 2004, 34% in 2005, 32% in 2006, and 30% in 2007 and thereafter.
+In August 2005, the Israeli parliament enacted legislation, which has gradually reduced the "Companies Tax" rates of taxable income apply to Israeli companies.
+According to this legislation, the Companies Tax rate on taxable income in 2005 and upcoming years was and will be as follows: 34% in 2005, 31% in 2006, and 29% in 2007, 27% in 2008, 26% in 2009 and 25% for 2010 and thereafter.
 However, the effective tax rate payable by an Israeli company that derives income from an Approved Enterprise may be considerably less.